CristinaMarilena/BankingService/README.md

             username : harry
             password : potter

-After login take care so you don't refresh the page because the user is not saved in a session and refreshing the page with reinstantiate the angular module.
+After login take care so you don't refresh the page because the user is not saved in a session and refreshing the page will reinstantiate the angular module.

 ![main-screen](./screenshots/main-screen.png)